NordVPN vs. PureVPN: which VPN is best for you?

 When it comes to more advanced support options, NordVPN doesn’t disappoint.
 It offers a chatbot, live 24/7 chat, and email support.
 It’s especially helpful that you can use their live chat even without registration.

 Now, the support options of PureVPN are similar: you can either use the 24/7 live chat or send an email ticket (there’s no support chatbot available, though).
 Also, you have to enter your username and email address if you want to use the chat.

 All in all, the customer support options of both programs are pretty similar, so I declare a tie.

 NordVPN or PureVPN – which is better?

 PureVPN vs. NordVPN fight ends in NordVPN’s victory.
-It's just miles ahead of PureVPN: faster speeds, a bigger selection of features, and better streaming support.
+It's just miles ahead of PureVPN: a better torrenting experience, a bigger selection of features, and wider streaming possibilities.
 All of this makes NordVPN the superior service that delivers no matter how high your expectations for a secure VPN service are.

 However, we shouldn’t look down on PureVPN too much, as it offers better prices and supports port forwarding.
 Unfortunately, that’s not enough to fairly compete with such an industry giant as NordVPN.